MoneySavingExpert.com homepage

 Here's an example of how it works in practice:

-Sally Saver isn't married or in a civil partnership when she dies.
-In the nine years before her death, she gave away three significant sums of money:
+Sally Saver dies in 2026.
+She wasn't married or in a civil partnership.
+In the nine years before she died, Sally gave away three significant sums of money:

-There's no Inheritance Tax to pay on the £50,000 gifted to her brother, as it was given more than seven years ago.
-Likewise, there isn't any to pay on the £325,000 she gave to her sister, as this is covered by the Inheritance Tax allowance.
+There's no IHT to pay on the £50,000 gifted to her brother, as it was given more than seven years ago.
+Likewise, there isn't any to pay on the £325,000 she gave to her sister, as this is covered by the IHT-free allowance.

 At the time of her death, Sally's remaining estate was valued at £400,000.
-As there is no Inheritance Tax-free allowance left to use (it all went on the gifts), Inheritance Tax on the remaining estate would be due (at 40%).
+As there is no IHT-free allowance left to use (it all went on the gifts), IHT on the remaining estate would be due at 40%.
 This would be equivalent to £160,000.

 Important.
-Be aware if you make a gift which isn't money – such as property, shares or other investments – in the seven years prior to your death there may be Capital Gains Tax to pay as well as IHT.
-Therefore, if you're considering making non-monetary gifts, you should seek sound financial advice first.
+If you make a gift which isn't money – like property, shares, investments – in the seven years before you die you may pay Capital Gains Tax as well as IHT.
+So, before making any non-monetary gifts, seek sound financial advice first.

 Who has to pay the IHT due on a gift?

-Normally IHT is deducted from the value of an estate and paid to HMRC before what's left is passed on to the deceased's beneficiaries.
-This process is sorted out by the executor/administrator of the deceased's estate.
+Normally IHT is deducted from the estate and paid to HMRC before the rest passes to the deceased's beneficiaries.
+This process is sorted out by the estate's executor/administrator.

-But where IHT is due on a gift specifically, then it's the person given the gift who pays IHT.
-Either way, you'll likely need to liaise with the estate's executor/administrator to work out exactly how much IHT is due.
+But where IHT is due on a gift specifically, then it's the person given the gift who pays the IHT.
+You may need to liaise with the estate executor/administrator to work out what's due.

-Be aware IHT bills need paying by the end of the sixth month after the deceased has died.
-So if they died in January, the bill would need to be settled by the end of July.
+Be aware that IHT needs paying by the end of the sixth month after the deceased died.
+So if they died in January, IHT would need to be paid by the end of July.

 More information about when IHT is due and how to pay it can be found on Gov.uk.